stevenkissack/stevokk.github.io/_pages/crypto-resources.md

 ## Youtube Channels

-Boxmining: Michael is a great at keeping you up to date will all of the latest news around crypto.
+* Boxmining - Michael is a great at keeping you up to date will all of the latest news around crypto.
 When I first started out I found his youtube channel great for reasurace when the market took a turn for the worse.
 In the past few months, crypto seems to have become much more stable and less influenced by bad news, or FUD (Fear, Uncertainty & Doubt) than it was in the earlier days, but it still can and will have an inpact.  https://www.youtube.com/channel/UCxODjeUwZHk3p-7TU-IsDOA

-Suppoman: His loud, animated nature is not for everyone's tastes, however I have found that he is a very knowledgable person and a great source of information for up and coming coins/tokens and ICOs.
+* Suppoman - His loud, animated nature is not for everyone's tastes, however I have found that he is a very knowledgable person and a great source of information for up and coming coins/tokens and ICOs.
 He has a very large following on youtube and has other communites on other forms of social media such as Facebook, and Twitter as well as on the crypto social media platform, Steemit.com.
 There are two ways he choses to conduct his daily streams, Savage Cash and Savage Crypto - Savage cash is where he talks generally about the market as a whole, suggests coins thst he is investing in and gives an overall summary of the market cap for that particual day.
 Savage Crypto is where he reviews usually under the radar ICO's and gives them a rating out of 5 at the end, along with whether he intends to invest, and what his strategy for the particular ICO will be.
 He is a notorious long time holder, and if you look back at his past videos, this strategy has paid off massively for him. https://www.youtube.com/channel/UCCmJln4C_CszIusbJ_MHmfQ

 Ian Balina: I speak highly of Ian in the ICOs section.
 With his proven track record for success at finding profitable ICOs, his strategies are sure to assit with the formation of your own ICO vetting process. https://www.youtube.com/channel/UCT5IB8qqnIolnkuUj8a1kEQ